-My school also had a very strong music department so there were particular links through the orchestra and choir – many people joined one or the other just for the trips they did, staying with families and doing concerts and all the experiences that go with it.
+My school also had a very strong music department so there were particular links through the orchestra and choir.
+In fact, many people joined one or the other just for the trips they did, staying with families and doing concerts and all the experiences that go with it.

 This recipe isn't exactly what our French exchange student made for us, but it is pretty close.
 I have made a couple of adaptations that to me make it a little better.
 First, I have used the pastry I made for empanadas a while ago as it has a great flavor and is very easy to work with.

 Then, there's both bacon and ham and plenty of cheese, all covered with the egg base.
 It's a quiche filled to the brim with flavor.

 Should you pre-bake the crust?

 I seem to remember my mum didn't blind bake the pastry crust before filling, but I prefer to as I would rather make sure it's nice and crisp rather than potentially a bit soggy or undercooked.
 Plus, with this pastry it doesn't seem to risk being overcooked around the top, but holds a great flavor.

 This quiche Lorraine is filled with deliciousness - quite literally.
 There's lots of great smokey bacon and ham flavor, tasty cheese and a smooth creamy egg-custard bringing it all together.
-It went down well with all in our household – my toddler son included.
-While its is best fresh, it also freezes well so is great to keep a few pieces to bring out for a packed lunch.
-I best get making another…
+It is always popular in our house, and perfect to have in the freezer to pull out when needed.
+If it gets a chance to get that far, that is.

-- 1 cup whole wheat flour 130g
+- 1 cup whole wheat flour

-- 1/4 tsp salt
+- ¼ teaspoon salt

 - 1 egg

-- 2 tbsp olive oil
+- 2 tablespoon olive oil

-- 6 oz cooked smoked ham 170g
+- 6 oz cooked smoked ham

-- 1/2 onion large
+- ½ onion large

-- 1 cup gruyere cheese 90g, grated
+- 1 cup gruyere cheese coarsely grated

 - 3 eggs

-- 3/4 cup heavy cream 180ml double cream
+- ¾ cup heavy cream double cream

-- 1/4 cup milk 60ml
+- ¼ cup milk

 - a few grindings of pepper and a dash of nutmeg

-Make the pastry by putting the flours and the salt in a food processor and pulse to mix.
+- Make the pastry by putting the flours and the salt in a food processor and pulse to mix.
 Add the egg, butter and oil and pulse until like small breadcrumbs.

-Add the water a tablespoon at a time until the mixture is coming together in larger lumps.
-Remove from food processor, press together and cover and refrigerate for around 30min.
+- Add the water a tablespoon at a time until the mixture is coming together in larger lumps.
+Remove from food processor, press together and cover and refrigerate for around 30 minutes.

-Preheat oven to 350F/175C.
+- Preheat oven to 350F/175C.

-Blind bake the pastry for 20min (by covering the pastry with parchment paper/foil and filling with baking beans or dried beans).
-Then remove the filling and bake another 5 min uncovered until the pastry is dry.
+- Blind bake the pastry for 20 minutes (by covering the pastry with parchment paper/foil and filling with baking beans or dried beans).
+Then remove the filling and bake another 5 minutes uncovered until the pastry is dry.
 Set aside until fillings are ready or assemble immediately.

-Meanwhile cook the bacon in a skillet/frying pan without any oil.
-Once the bacon has rendered a little fat (a couple mins), add the onion and cook until both are browning, around 15min.
+- Meanwhile cook the bacon in a skillet/frying pan without any oil.
+Once the bacon has rendered a little fat (a couple mins), add the onion and cook until both are browning, around 15 minutes.

-Dice the ham into small pieces and whisk together the eggs, cream, milk, pepper and nutmeg.
+- Dice the ham into small pieces and whisk together the eggs, cream, milk, pepper and nutmeg.

-Assemble the filling by putting in a layer of ham, then bacon and onions, then grated cheese, and finally pour over egg-cream mix.
+- Assemble the filling by putting in a layer of ham, then bacon and onions, then grated cheese, and finally pour over egg-cream mix.